 Becky Ostertag, Professor of Biology

-Professor Ostertag is a tropical forest ecologist whose research interests revolve around understanding how tropical forests are structured and how tropical ecosystems function.
-Specifically, she is researching Hawaiian lowland wet forests.
+Professor Ostertag is a tropical forest ecologist whose research interests revolve around understanding the structure and function of Hawaiian lowland wet forests.

-• Significance of foliar nitrogen and phosphorous accumulation in tropical forests
+- Significance of foliar nitrogen and phosphorous accumulation in tropical forests

-• Species invasions and their effects on nutrient cycling
+- Species invasions and their effects on nutrient cycling

-• Barriers to restoration in invaded Hawaiian lowland wet forest
+- Barriers to restoration in invaded Hawaiian lowland wet forest

-• Hawaiian forest dynamics using long-term permanent plots (see HIPPNET project)
+- Hawaiian forest dynamics using long-term permanent plots (see HIPPNET project)

-• And the Ostertag Lab Group works on a variety of ecological studies.
+- And the Ostertag Lab Group works on a variety of ecological studies.

 Lowland forests

-Ostertag’s work in lowland Hawaiian forests has shown that although this forest type is heavily influenced by invasive plant species, they still contain native plants—an important component of biodiversity.
+Ostertag’s work in lowland Hawaiian forests has shown that although this forest type is heavily influenced by invasive plant species, they still contain native plants — an important component of biodiversity.

-“Other scientists’ work on birds has shown the same thing—native birds can use lowland wet forest and thus this habitat is an important reservoir of native biodiversity,” says Ostertag.
+“Other scientists’ work on birds has shown the same thing — native birds can use lowland wet forest and thus this habitat is an important reservoir of native biodiversity,” says Ostertag.
 “But Hawaiian lowland wet forest or LWF is disappearing fast due to land clearing or being more degraded due to the influx of more invasive species.
 Our work has shown that it is possible to do restoration in these degraded lowland forest habitats.”

 Ostertag and her research group work with grants from the Department of Defense and the National Science Foundation.
-Her work also has been funded by NASA, the UH Hilo Seed Money Grant program, and Hawai‘i EPSCoR funds.
+Her work also has been funded by NASA, the UH Hilo Seed Money Grant program, and Hawaiʻi EPSCoR funds.

 “But we also learned that the type of intensive management required is not feasible on a large scale, and thus new approaches are needed,” she says.
 “This realization led us to the hybrid ecosystem idea, that in LWF we can develop new forests that are mixtures of native species and non-native species that are not invasive, but that provide important ecosystem services such as shading out invaders or providing habitat for birds.
 We envision combining native forests with many of the Polynesian canoe plants, and thus will be creating hybrid ecosystems that have multiple uses.”